-The credentialing and re-credentialing requirements differ depending on the provider type.
+The credentialing and re-credentialing requirements differ depending on the type of provider.
 Physicians, nurse practitioners, physician assistants, psychologists and all other health professionals who are registered to bill independently or provide services for which they are licensed to perform must be credentialed prior to providing services to members.